 ‘Embedded C’ by Michael J. Pont

-“Embedded C” is a popular “teach yourself” introduction to programming embedded systems using time-triggered architectures.
+‘Embedded C’ is a popular ‘teach yourself’ introduction to programming embedded systems using first-generation Time-Triggered (TT) software architectures.

-Includes a hardware simulator: no need to purchase an evaluation board.
+The ‘EC’ book package includes a hardware simulator: there is no need to purchase an evaluation board.

 - Pont, M.J.(2002) “Embedded C”, Addison-Wesley.
 ISBN: 0-201-79523-X.